Randall Wolf

-Randall K. Wolf, MD, FACS, FACC (born 5 February 1953) is a cardiothoracic surgeon, inventor, former radio personality, and magician.
+Randall K. Wolf (born 5 February 1953) is an American cardiothoracic surgeon, inventor, former radio personality, and magician.
 He is the creator of the Wolf Mini Maze, a procedure used to correct atrial fibrillation (AF).
-Wolf previously hosted a weekly radio show, "Take Charge of Your Health" on WKRC (AM) in Cincinnati, Ohio from 2011-2014.
+Wolf previously hosted a weekly radio show, "Take Charge of Your Health" on WKRC (AM) in Cincinnati, Ohio, from 2011 to 2014.

 Medical career

 Wolf serves on the Global Medical Advisory Board of StopAfib.org, a patient-to-patient resource to control atrial fibrillation.
 Currently, Wolf is a member of the DeBakey Heart and Vascular Center, Houston Methodist Hospital, Texas Medical Center.
 He is the arrhythmia specialist in the DeBakey group.
 He will be serving as faculty member for the 10th Annual Re-Evolution Summit for Minimally Invasive Cardiac Surgery hosted by the Debakey Institute for Cardiovascular Education and Training on April 4–5, 2019.
 Wolf served as Lt.
 Col. Chuck Miller's cardiac surgeon, as noted in Col. Miller's most recent book Soaring With Destiny.

 In 2015, Wolf relocated the Atrial Fibrillation Center to Houston, Texas where he was featured on Fox 26 News.
-He served as visiting professor to the University of Texas from 2015-2018.
+He served as visiting professor to the University of Texas from 2015 to 2018.

 In 2012, Wolf inaugurated the Atrial Fibrillation Center at The Indiana Heart Hospital in Indianapolis, Indiana where he served as Co-director of the Atrial Fibrillation Center until 2014.

-Wolf returned to the University of Cincinnati as professor of surgery and biomedical engineering from 2003-2007.
+Wolf returned to the University of Cincinnati as professor of surgery and biomedical engineering from 2003 to 2007.
 While at UC, Dr. Wolf served as the 2006 President of the International Society of Minimially Invasive Cardiothoracic Surgery (ISMICS) and the 2007 President of the 21st Century Cardiothoracic Surgery Society (21CCSS).